Freedom Lane: Good Da’Quarius Hunting

 Mr. Hessman sighed and filled out Da’Quarius’s hall pass.
 “I gave you fifteen,” Mr. Hessman said.
 “Use the time wisely.”

 “I’ll use da time on yo’ mama’s ass,” Da’Quarius said under his breath as he left the classroom.

 “I fucked Michelle Pfifer, by the way,” Mr. Hessman said with a crazy look in his eyes.
 “In the ass!”
 He motioned to his crotch with both hands before slamming the door on Da’Quarius.

-“That old walker that chinaman doctor made me use after my knee surgery four years ago,” Helen said.
+“The old walker that Chinaman doctor made me use after my knee surgery four years ago,” Helen replied.
 “I know you didn’t throw it out, you old pack rat!”

 “It must be in the basement,” Rose said, thinking with a finger on her chin.
 “Why do you need it?”

 “Those hippies from New Haven are coming to look at the tree today,” Helen replied.
 “I need to pull off the ‘feeble old broad’ act so they’ll take that stupid tree away for you.”

 “I’ll go get it now,” Rose said, running off to the basement door.
 “Great idea!
 You catch more flies with honey than vinegar, after all!”